 The Greek Grammar

-So the reading “and the Word was a god” of the Watch Tower’s New World Translation is not only grammatically incorrect but it contradicts the rest of New Testament teaching that God is the only God.
+So the reading “and the Word was a god” of the Watch Tower’s New World Translation is not only grammatically incorrect but is in contradiction to the rest of New Testament teaching that God is the only God.
 If the Word is “a god”, then it stands to reason that the NWT teaches there is more than one god.

 Contradictory Teachings